hermangroup/docs/governance/using.rst

 :ref:`DIP003 masternodes <dip3-changes>` feature a separate voting key, which makes it possible to delegate your vote to a representative.
-Simply enter a Dash address provided by the delegate when :ref:`registering your masternode <masternode-setup>`, or :ref:`update
+Simply enter a Historia address provided by the delegate when :ref:`registering your masternode <masternode-setup>`, or :ref:`update
 <dip3-update-registrar>` your masternode registration to delegate the
 vote of a running masternode.
-The wallet controlling the private key to this address will then cast votes on behalf of this masternode owner simply by following the :ref:`Dash Core voting procedure <dash-core-voting>` described above.
+The wallet controlling the private key to this address will then cast votes on behalf of this masternode owner simply by following the :ref:`Historia Core voting procedure <historia-core-voting>` described above.
 No further configuration is required.